Discover our Story

-Allen Buhay is the Chef de Cuisine of Wildflour Café + Bakery and a partner at the Wildflour Group of Companies.
-He was born in the Philippines but grew up in California, where he earned his degree in Culinary Arts from the Le Cordon Blue College of Culinary Arts in 2005.
-He then honed his craft at Jean-Georges in New York and LA-based Church & State, where he met power couple Margarita and Walter Mankze.
+Allen Buhay is the Executive Chef de Cuisine of all of the restaurants under Wild Flour Bakery + Café Corp since it opened in 2012.
+He was born and raised in the Philippines but pursued studies in California, where he earned his degree in Culinary Arts from the Le Cordon Bleu California College of Culinary Arts in 2006.
+He then honed his culinary craft at several kitchens, including at Jean-Georges Restaurant in New York City, Paris Club in Chicago, Summit Centers in Malibu, and L.A.-based Church and State Bistro as its Sous Chef, where he met and worked with power couple Margarita and Walter Mankze.
 In 2012, he returned to his home country to start Wildflour Café + Bakery, together with the Manzkes and Margarita’s sister Ana.
-He only planned to stay for a short five month stint, but five years later, Allen is both Chef de Cuisine and managing partner, and he oversees the day-to-day operations of all the Wildflour group of restaurants’ branches and kitchens.
+He only planned to stay for a quick five month stint, but many years later, Allen has stayed on to be both executive chef and a managing partner of Wildflour, where he oversees the day-to-day operations, menu engineering, procurement, among others roles, of the groups’ multiple brands, restaurants, and kitchens.